jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

   (e) membership of any community organisation or group involved in firearms awareness, safety, or law reform:
   (f) any other matters the Minister considers relevant.
 (3) A member may be appointed for a term of up to 3 years as specified in the notice of appointment and be reappointed in the same manner.
-(4) The Minister of Police must, by notice in the Gazette, notify the appointment of members and their terms of office.
+(4) The responsible Minister must, by notice in the Gazette, notify the appointment of members and their terms of office.
 (5) A member is entitled to be—
   (a) paid remuneration at a rate and of a kind determined in accordance with the fees framework; and (b) reimbursed for actual and reasonable travelling and other expenses in accordance with the fees framework.
 (6) In this section, fees framework means the framework determined by the Government for the classification and remuneration of statutory and other bodies in which the Crown has an interest.

 ### 91 Removal of members of advisory group
-(1) The Minister of Police may, if satisfied that there is just cause to do so, remove from office any member of the advisory group.
+(1) The responsible Minister may, if satisfied that there is just cause to do so, remove from office any member of the advisory group.
 (2) The removal must be made by written notice to the member.
 (3) The notice must state—
   (a) the day on which the removal takes effect, which must not be earlier than the day on which the notice is received; and